-From other posts, you’ll be aware of the thyroid lesion (now 17x19mm) which I’ve been tracking since 2013.
+From other posts, you’ll be aware of the thyroid lesion (approx. 17 x 19mm) which I’ve been tracking since 2013.
 The surveillance included routine thyroid blood tests, mainly TSH, T3 and 4.
 I was out of range in TSH (elevated) but the T4 was at the lower end of the normal range.
 On 20 March 2018, following an Endocrine appointment, I was put on a trial dose of 50mcg of Levothyroxine to counter the downwards trend in results indicating hypothyroidism, possibly due to the lesion.
 Levothyroxine is a thyroid hormone (thyroxine) replacement.
 One month after taking these drugs, my thyroid blood levels are now normal for the first time in 4 years (since there are records of test results – it might be longer).

 The NET Connection?